Where should I invest £50,000 to £100,000?

 This is a great question.
 I have broken my answer into two parts, the short answer and the long answer.
 The short answer quickly shows you the easy way to invest £50,000 while keeping costs down, while still beating the market.

-The long answer will show you how to invest £50,000 whether you are a beginner or a complete novice.
+The long answer will show you how to invest £50,000 whether you are a seasoned investor or a complete beginner.
 It will show you:

 - What the best savings rates are for £50,000

 - The types of assets you could invest in

 - The potential return and where to invest £50k

 - How to choose your own portfolio of funds